 The lawsuits, filed against the both JP Morgan Securities LLC and RBS Securities Inc. with the U.S. District Court for the District of Kansas, was initiated by the National Credit Union Administration and accuses both of violating both state and federal securities laws.
 More suits are expected to follow.

 “NCUA’s legal actions are based on ongoing investigations of individuals and entities responsible for selling these securities to the failed institutions” said Matz in a Monday statement released the same day both suits were filed.
 “By these actions we intend to hold responsible parties accountable.”

 While the suits filed against JP Morgan and RBC Securities involve more than $800 million in damages, Matz said the NCUA would eventually seek damages in the billions of dollars through its legal proceedings.

 Back in March the NCUA announced its intent to sue a number of the nation’s largest banks for misrepresenting the health of securities sold to now-failed credit unions.
-At the time, the NCUA said it would file suit against Goldman Sachs, Merrill Lynch, Citigroup and JP Morgan Chase unless the banks refunded over $5o billion worth of mortgage-backed securities.
+At the time, the NCUA said it would file suit against Goldman Sachs Bank USA, Merrill Lynch, Citigroup and JP Morgan Chase unless the banks refunded over $5o billion worth of mortgage-backed securities.